 These causes are in place at the outset as they are provided by Nature and simply need to be recognised to be exploited.
 The earliest settlers would established themselves on the most fertile land with a good timber supply, or at the tidal limit, at the confluence of rivers or where known underground resources were easily accessible.
 The benefits of natural advantage are more evident in an agrarian situation, or in an industrial context where it is a question of the exploitation of natural resources.
 In this latter case the effect on land values is indirect and is discussed further under ‘Industrial Land Values’.
 With later urban development these natural advantages became overtaken by the man-made advantages of infrastructure and agglomeration.

 As the community grows the need for communal facilities increases proportionately.
 In the earliest stages these requirements are pretty basic, a village pump, a schoolhouse, a bridge.
 Proximity to these increases land values.
 In the later more developed community, the requirements become more advanced; sewerage systems, street lighting, water, gas and electricity services, transport systems etc. All of this may be described as infrastructure, and it falls into two types, according to how it is financed; publicly or privately.
 Public infrastructure is financed and maintained through taxation.
 Private infrastructure is financed through private investment capital and maintained out of profits from charging for the service.
 In either case proximity of a site to any of these facilities would normally increase its value.
 However there are exceptions to this rule; where for example, sites may be in an airport flightpath or in close proximity to a noisy by-pass, the values may be reduced.
 In these latter cases any land value based tax would of course also be reduced.

-In the early years of the 19th century in Britain the railways were a highly lucrative private investments but were eventually rendered uneconomic with the advent of the internal combustion engine and the growth of road transport.
+In the 19th century in Britain the railways were a highly lucrative private investments but were eventually rendered uneconomic with the advent of the internal combustion engine and the growth of road transport.
 However they had become an integral part of the economic structure of the country and had to be nationalised in 1948, to maintain the service, on which the country had become dependent.
 The railways could not be allowed to die away, as had the canal system when superseded by the railways.
 The subsequent attempt at re-privatisation has never really worked and the railway system is still heavily subsidised by the taxpayer.
 Those who have consistently profited from the railways throughout the whole period are the landlords, close to the stations, whose property values have increased.